 In the beginning of 2016 the Westin Hamburg welcomed its first guests.
 The hotel spans 21 floors of the Elbphilharmonie, boasts 205 rooms and 39 suites and counts among the group’s hotel division’s most prestigious objects.
 Within its first year it also proved to be one of the most successful.

-One of the most prestigious projects of the Schörghuber Corporate Group, the Arabellapark, is celebrating an impressive 50th anniversary.
-The district, situated in Munich’s East, began construction in 1965 and was finished in 1969.
+Arabellapark, one of the most prestigious projects of the Schörghuber Corporate Group is celebrating an impressive 50th anniversary.
+To this day, the district situated in Munich’s East is still considered visionary.

 After over 10 years of helming the Schörghuber Corporate Group, Dr. Klaus N Naeve retires from his post.
 Nico Nusmeier, a longtime member of the foundation board of the Josef Schörghuber Stiftung, takes over as Chairman of the Board of the Schörghuber Corporate Group on July 1, 2019.